martinhoaragao/martinhoaragao.github.io/_posts/2015-11-30-junior-entrepreneur.md

 #### **Presidency**

+###### **Embracing opportunities**
-One day, at a meeting, we were tould that a national junior entrepreneur conference would be held in the following week.
+One day, at a meeting, we were tould that a national junior entrepreneur conference would be held the following week.
-It was called Jenial 2014, and I decided to go to one of the three days.
+It was called Jenial 2014, and I decided to go.
-I did not know what to expect so I chose not to commit the entire weekend, the president represented the enterprise the whole conference, while I went with the vice-president.
+I did not know what to expect so I chose not to commit the entire weekend, the president represented the enterprise the whole conference, while I went with the vice-president which could only go to the last one.
+Out of over 20 people, only me and the presidents would be going, I didin't really think much of it at the time.

 By then, everyone knew that both of them would resign yet, beyond that, I think no one put more than a fleeting thought to it.

 Perhaps I was naive, but it did spark my interest.
-Who would be the next leading the path?
+Who would be the next leading the way then?
 Would it bring many changes?
 Could it become any better?
 Or perhaps it would be catastrophic?